 Up to age 50: The lesser of $6,500 or your earned income.

 Age 50 and over: The lesser of $7,500 or your earned income.

 If you don’t have earned income but you file your taxes jointly with your spouse, you may be eligible to contribute to your IRA depending on your spouse’s earned income.
 Please refer to this article for additional IRS guidance.

 M1 does not offer “Spousal IRA” as an account type.
 An IRA account must be created under the account owner’s name and SSN.
 Spouses utilizing the IRS Spousal IRA allowance will each need to create their own M1 profiles and open their own Traditional or Roth IRA to make contributions.

 SEP IRA contributions are different than other IRA contributions as they are not eligible for contribution year changes.
 SEP contributions are designated as a contribution for the calendar year in which they are made.

-For example, M1 will report SEP IRA contributions made in 2023 as 2023 contributions and contributions made in 2022 as 2022 contributions.
+For example, M1 will report SEP IRA contributions made in 2023 as 2023 contributions.

 The contribution limits for SEP IRAs are: